mattiamtzlr/ratatoskr/README.md

 The baseplates have been designed to interlock similarly to puzzle tiles eliminating the need for complex mounting

-Below is both a technical drawing of the maze baseplates as well as a picture of 4 fully assembled maze baseplates with some walls.
+Below is a technical drawing of the maze baseplates.

 <p align="center"><img src="./img/maze_v2_drawing.png" width="90%"></p>